codyjohnsontx/CocktailDB/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in a web browser.

-## Authors

-This website is created by Cody Johnson.

 ## License

 This project is licensed under the MIT License.